As an Amazon Associate we earn from qualifying purchases.

 Some of my favorites are obviously with rice or on Hawaiian sweet rolls.
 You can also put kalua pork into omelets, on pizza, or in quesadillas – basically you can substitute it anywhere you might use carnitas or pulled pork.

-For this dish and any other shredded pork dish (pulled pork, carnitas, etc) we always recommend going for the bone-in cut.
+For this dish and any other shredded pork dish (pulled pork, carnitas, etc) I always recommend going for the bone-in cut.
 The bone provides additional flavor, gelatin, and collagen which makes your dish more flavorful and lip-smacking in texture.

 Also, most importantly, it is a single giant bone so it is really easy to remove after the cook.

-Our Approach to Oven Roasted Kalua Pork
+My Approach to Oven Roasted Kalua Pork

 The most important takeaway is that traditionally there is no air circulation with the meat.
 Next is that the pork is cooked on a plank, not with the leaves directly on the rocks.
 This is really important for heat conduction!